sympower/dt-data-load-tool/docs/website/docs/tutorial/rest-api.md

 - `rest_api_pipeline.py`: This is the main script where you'll define your data pipeline.
 It contains two basic pipeline examples for Pokemon and GitHub APIs.
 You can modify or rename this file as needed.
 - `requirements.txt`: This file lists all the Python dependencies required for your project.
-- `.dlt/`: This directory contains the [configuration files](../general-usage/credentials/) for your project:
+- `.data_load_tool/`: This directory contains the [configuration files](../general-usage/credentials/) for your project:
     - `secrets.toml`: This file stores your API keys, tokens, and other sensitive information.
-    - `config.toml`: This file contains the configuration settings for your dlt project.
+    - `config.toml`: This file contains the configuration settings for your data_load_tool project.

 ## Installing dependencies